lillian-hanson/GPGN498-Gannon-Geomagnetic-Storm-Index-Analysis/README.md

 ### *Author: Lillian Hanson*

 ### Summary:
 This project analyzes the Gannon geomagnetic storm of May 2024.
-Statistical analyses of
+Statistical analyses of scalar magnetic field and X-ray flux are performed for three different locations.

 ### Tools/packages used:
 - [Numpy](https://numpy.org/)